dosasm/masm-tasm/README.md

 when you are editing `assembly` files ,you can right click at the editor panel,then you will see several choices listed below:

-1. **Open Emulator**: Open the dosbox, prepare the environment(copy file to dosbox's D:\ and add tools to path)(For msdos player mode,this will open a cmd terminal)
+1. **Open Emulator**: Open the dosbox, prepare the environment
 2. **Run ASM code**: Assemble,link and Run the program
 3. **Debug ASM code**: Assemble,link and Debug the program

 **NOTE**:

-- The extension will copy your file in active editor to the extension's `workspace` folder and do operations. - Default is using `DOSBox` and `TASM`,you can change them in `preference->settings` like the second gif(using MASM via msdos-palyer).
+- If your files path is not workable for emulator.
+The extension will copy your file in active editor to a separate workspace and operate it there.
+- Default is using `DOSBox` and `TASM`,you can change them in `preference->settings` like the second gif(using MASM via msdos player).
 - If you use `include` to include another file or use `extern`, please use `dosbox here`(see demo2)

 ### Demo 2: Open dosbox and type the command you need